 Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the blue.
 I was a man with a jet pack on his way to the moon and had about two years to get there.
 “What will you write?” some asked.
 I hadn’t a clue.
 “Short things,” I replied.
 “Short stories, essays, things like that.”
-Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school had let out for the summer.
+Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school letting out for the summer.
 I hadn’t thought far enough ahead for it to be courage.

 I’ve no doubt they laugh about it now, but they sure weren’t laughing at the time.
 I wasn’t, either.
 I’d look up from a reading and there’d be two or three people had dozed off.
 And these were neither large groups nor long readings.
-At one party, mid-way through my funniest piece, a guy slumped right off his chair onto the floor, startling the dozer next to him, who also tumbled onto the floor, sending her chair crashing against an antique buffet.
+At one party, mid-way through my funniest piece, a guy slumped right off his chair onto the floor, startling the sleeper next to him, who also tumbled onto the floor, sending her chair crashing against an antique buffet.
 I blamed the hour and the booze and decided, after that, to read earlier in the evening when my audience would be sufficiently alert, still, to appreciate my talents.
 But that wasn’t it.
 A couple of weeks later, after an early reading to a classy group of partiers on Toronto Island, I overheard my performance described as “fifteen minutes of turgid prose”, which it was, and as my reputation spread, the flow of invitations slowed to a trickle and dried up.

-I resorted, then, to going for a drink or two each evening at Phil's, a popular local bar from which I'd lure girls back to my apartment with expectations of sex, then read them stuff I'd written.
+Undeterred, I resorted, then, to going for a drink or two each evening at Phil's, a popular local bar from which I'd lure girls back to my apartment with expectations of sex, then read them stuff I'd written.
 “Well, wasn’t that something!” said one.
 “Oh my God,” said another,” look at the time!”

 more at http://www.dkzn.net/dkzn/here_by_the_window.html